kf8a/solice/README.md

 Rest easy knowing that your sun photometer is still sending data.

 Scrapes the http://aeronet.gsfc.nasa.gov/new_web/Data_Transfer_Logs/K7/last_1440_minutes.html page to see if the sunphotometer number is listed.
-Uses mechanize under the hood to do the heavy lifting.

 Usage
 -----